 - The Chair and an administrator will set the agenda for the meeting 72 hours in advance.

-The agenda is composed of concerns brought force by teachers and issues that administration needs to consult teachers about.
+The agenda is composed of concerns brought forth by teachers and issues that administration needs to consult teachers about.
 The issues that should be brought to school council concern pedagogical impact on the students.
 This includes working conditions of the staff.
 The presentation in documentation provides a list of the topics.